-, published by Lexington Books.
-It is an expert account of the history as well as innovative challenges as well as progress, which have led to increased contributions of female performers in Ghana’s Highlife musical tradition.
-She is also the author of several review essays in refereed Journals.
-Her ongoing research and publishable project is based on a comparative study of the similarities, continuities, and differences between popular female musicians in Africa, the American black diaspora, and geo-cultural international locations.
+Dr. Amoah-Ramey’s first book, titled “Female Highlife Performers in Ghana: Expression, Resistance, and Advocacy, is published by Lexington Books.
+It is an expert account of the history and innovative challenges and progress, which have led to increased contributions of female performers in Ghana’s Highlife musical tradition.
+She is also the author of several review essays in refereed Journals, including a recently published article, titled “Biographies of two African American Women in Religious Music: Clara Ward and Rosetta Tharpe.”
+Her current research and publishable projects are based on a comparative study of the similarities, continuities, and differences between popular female musicians in Africa, the American black diaspora, and selected geo-cultural international locations.

 Dr. Amoah-Ramey, popularly known as Nana, is a proud recipient of the “Living Legend Award” of the Tau Chapter of Alpha Kappa Alpha (AKA) Sorority Incorporated, a fellow of the Transformative Learning Collegium at the Center for Teaching and Learning Services, and a Study Abroad Award recipient of the Hutton Honors College for Faculty training for Study Abroad training funded by the U. S. Department of State’s Capacity Building Program, all received in 2019 from Indiana University.